mans2singh/flink-hello-world/README.md

 (is,1)

-## Run the command line word count example which counts words in a sentence from command line
+## Run the command line word count example which counts words in a sentence passed in the command line

 ```shell
 java -cp $CP com.mans2singh.intro.big.data.batch.WordCountCommandLine "this is a test of the new system"